‘Staging is preparing a home for sale so the buyer can mentally move in.”

 First impressions have always been important and now with Youtube videos, 3d Videos Internet ads, Facebook, social media and multiple interior photos on websites; a buyer visits your home before stepping through the front door.
 The impression that those photos make are very important and that comes down to what is broadly known as staging.

-From cleaning to styling, from fluffing to decluttering, to moving furniture to renting furniture staging can come in many different forms and levels.
+From cleaning to styling, from fluffing to decluttering, to moving furniture to renting furniture, staging comes in many different forms and levels.
 Professional stagers and real estate agents can provide you with a number of varied services and advice.

 Sometimes it can overwhelm a homeowner when starting the process but some simple points can help de-stress the process.

-I am going to mention only 10 points a few at a time that always have remained true with buyers and sellers through the years.
+I am going to mention only 12 points here that have remained true with buyers and sellers through the years.